MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-release-notes.md

 - The Migration Manager table now includes an "information" icon in each row to make it more intuitive for users to know that additional information on the row can be viewed by clicking on that icon.
 This action will open the Transfer Summary side panel.
 - In the Migration Manager, when opening the Transfer Summary side panel for a given entry in the table, the Transfer Logs table within the side panel would empty itself about 10 seconds after its initial load.
 This has been fixed now and the Transfer Logs table should remain visible and will be updated with new data as it becomes available.
 - Fixing a Migration Manager screen issue.
-When the user no longer has the mouse focus on the side panel, the panel will close.
+When the user no longer has the mouse focus on the side panel, the panel closes.
 - Fixing the incorrect display of "Connectors don't exist anymore!" when in fact the connectors do exist.

 ## Backend v1.16.4 (June 3, 2020)

 A new backend release with some stability improvements.
-We are setting FTP, SFTP, and WebDAV connectors as private due to lack of usage and to focus our product.
+We're setting FTP, SFTP, and WebDAV connectors as private due to lack of usage and to focus our product.

 - Some users were having problems viewing transfers user logs and scan reports.
 The files were sometimes being delivered in an intermediate format.
-This has been fixed by ensuring the files are completely processed before being delivered to users.
+This has been fixed by ensuring the files are processed before being delivered to users.
 - The FTP, SFTP, and WebDAV connectors are marked as private.
 So users will no longer be able to authorize new connectors of those types.
 Existing FTP, SFTP and WebDav connectors will continue to work until July 1, 2020.
 Current users have been notified regarding this via email.

 ## Frontend v1.16.1.1 (June 1, 2020)

 This frontend release focuses on improving accessibility to our application for keyboard and screen reader users.

 - The option to create a (legacy) Mover account has been removed from the UI.
 That is, users will now be required to use the "Sign In with Microsoft Account" feature instead.
-In the future, legacy Mover accounts will not be supported anymore.
+In the future, legacy Mover accounts won't be supported anymore.
 - Improved accessibility in the app for keyboard and screen reader users.
   - Keyboard users will be able to navigate through all Migration Actions dropdown menu Items in the Migration Manager using the tab key, and the up, down, left and right arrow keys.
-They will be able to navigate to previously not keyboard-accessible menu items such as the Customize and Reorder columns submenus that allow them to select which columns to display on the table and in what order.
-In addition to this, screen reader users will get better prompts when interacting with the Migration Actions dropdown menu.
+They'll be able to navigate to previously not keyboard-accessible menu items such as the Customize and Reorder columns submenus that allow them to select which columns to display on the table and in what order.
+In addition to this, screen reader users get better prompts when interacting with the Migration Actions dropdown menu.
   - Keyboard users will now be able to navigate the Migration Manager table.
-They will be able to sort the table, open the Transfer Summary side panel for rows, and apply tag filters.
-Screen reader users will have a much improved experience when interacting with the table, including proper ARIA labels and descriptions for actions they can take on elements on the table.
+They are able to sort the table, open the Transfer Summary side panel for rows, and apply tag filters.
+Screen reader users have a much improved experience when interacting with the table, including proper ARIA labels and descriptions for actions they can take on elements on the table.
   - In the Transfer Wizard, when selecting Authorize New Connector (either source or destination), the Connector Type Picker is now accessible using the keyboard.
 The Authorize buttons on each connector type now have enhanced ARIA labels that will better inform screen-reader users what the button does.
   - In the Transfer Wizard screen, the connector picker (both source and destination) would show some connector types or connector names truncated on some screen sizes.
 Tool tips have been added on these items so now users will be able to view the names in full and not just the truncated version.
   - In the Transfer Wizard screen, the Manage/Connect drop down has been improved so the Narrator says the proper text for the correct  button.
   - In the Migration Manager screen, the helper tool tip for Filters will now be automatically be shown when focusing into the "information" icon, which is now accessible by tabbing into it.
-  - End users will be able to navigate into and out of the File Picker both in the Transfer Wizard (when connecting to a single user connector) and in the Migration Manager (when editing source or destination on a specific schedule).
+  - End users are able to navigate into and out of the File Picker both in the Transfer Wizard (when connecting to a single user connector) and in the Migration Manager (when editing source or destination on a specific schedule).

 ## Backend v1.16.3.1 (May 29, 2020)